uktrade/iigb-beta-content/content/beta/regions/west-midlands/en_US.md

 title: The West Midlands
 tagline: The home of industry
 ---
-Comprising Britain’s second city and the birthplace of industry, the West Midlands is the place to harness a skilled, efficient workforce and take advantage of a high quality supply chain.
+Home to Britain’s second city, Birmingham, and the birthplace of industry.

+The ideal location for access to a skilled, efficient workforce and a high quality supply chain.

+Part of the Midlands Engine, home to 18% of the UK population and an economy worth over 243 billion GBP.